localstack/snowflake-docs/content/en/user-guide/state-management/index.md

 {{< /command >}}

 The `<file-name>` argument is required and specifies the file path to import the state from.
 The file should be generated from a previous export.

-## Cloud Pods

-Cloud pods are persistent state snapshots of your LocalStack instance that can easily be stored, versioned, shared, and restored.
-Cloud Pods can be used for various purposes, such as:

--  Save and manage snapshots of active LocalStack instances.
--  Share state snapshots with your team to debug collectively.
--  Automate your testing pipelines by pre-seeding CI environments.
--  Create reproducible development and testing environments locally.

-You can save and load the persistent state of Cloud Pods, using the Cloud Pods CLI.
-LocalStack provides a remote storage backend that can be used to store the state of your running application and share it with your team members.
-Cloud Pods CLI is included in the [LocalStack CLI installation](https://docs.localstack.cloud/getting-started/installation/#localstack-cli), so there's no need for additional installations to begin using it.

-### Create a new Cloud Pod

-To create the Cloud Pod, you can run the following command:

-{{< command >}}
-$ localstack pod save '<pod-name>'
-{{< /command >}}

-### Load an existing Cloud Pod

-To load the Cloud Pod, you can run the following command:

-{{< command >}}
-$ localstack pod load '<pod-name>'
-{{< /command >}}